 In AnythingLLM (RAG layer):

-- For every control from the resolved profile (e.g.
+- Per control from the resolved profile (e.g.

-- Per control the AI condenses the matching implementation statements into an OSCAL-ready sentence – no hallucinations, because the context comes exclusively from your real ISMS documents.
+- The AI summarizes the relevant implementation statements for each control into an OSCAL-compatible sentence - no hallucinating because the context comes exclusively from your real ISMS documents.

 In mjEdit (MCP layer):

-oscal_query_get_control(n×) fetches the target requirement for each control from the profile.oscal_add_controlcreates animplemented-requirementnode per control.editor_stream_appendwithupdate_gui=truewrites the description returned from the RAG live into thedescriptionfield – you see the text appear sentence by sentence in the editor.oscal_add_propertyadds the citation as aprop(name="evidence-source",value="Operations Manual Web Server v3.2 §4.2") – traceable for any auditor.oscal_update_implementation_statussets the status (implemented,partial,planned) based on the RAG findings.oscal_add_roleplus role assignment fillsresponsible-rolesfrom the role catalog.gui_show_tabandgui_show_progresskeep you informed about the progress.validate_oscal_documentcloses the run with a schema check.
+oscal_query_get_control(n×) fetches the target request from the profile for each control.oscal_add_controlcreates oneimplemented-requirementnode per control.editor_stream_appendwithupdate_gui=truewrites the description returned from the RAG live into thedescriptionfield - you see the text appear sentence by sentence in the editor.oscal_add_propertysupplements the source information asprop(name="evidence-source",value="Betriebshandbuch Webserver v3.2 §4.2") - comprehensible for every auditor.oscal_update_implementation_statussets the status (implemented,partial,planned) based on the RAG findings.oscal_add_role+ Role assignment fillsresponsible-rolesfrom the role catalog.gui_show_tabandgui_show_progresskeep you updated on progress.validate_oscal_documentcompletes the run with a schema check.

 Why this is so valuable

-- No gut feeling, no hallucinations: every statement in the SSP can be traced back via
+- No gut feeling, no hallucinations: Every statement in the SSP can be traced back to a specific location in a document you have via

-evidence-sourceproperties to a concrete spot in a document on your premises – audit-proof. - Data sovereignty: AnythingLLM runs on-premise, mjEdit runs locally, the MCP transport is STDIO or local SSE.
-No compliance content ever leaves your house.
+evidence-sourceproperties - audit-proof. - Data sovereignty: AnythingLLM runs on-premise, mjEdit runs locally, the MCP transport is STDIO or local SSE.
+No compliance content leaves your home.

-web-prod-05you call the same prompt – the AI uses the same knowledge base and produces another consistent SSP in minutes. - Manually this would take days: opening ISMS documents per control, finding the relevant passages, phrasing them, recording the source, assigning the responsible role, typing it all into JSON – the AI does exactly that, in parallel, in minutes.
+web-prod-05, call the same prompt - the AI uses the same knowledge base and delivers another consistent SSP in minutes. - Manually that would be days: Open Pro Control ISMS documents, find suitable positions, formulate them, enter the source, assign the person responsible, type into the JSON - the AI does exactly that, in parallel, in minutes.

-In short: AnythingLLM provides the knowledge, mjEdit provides the tools – MCP is the bridge that brings both together into an audit-ready OSCAL document.
+In short: AnythingLLM provides the knowledge, mjEdit provides the tools - MCP is the bridge that brings the two together into an auditable OSCAL document.

 Editor operations — as if the AI were a colleague at the keyboard

-Undo, redo, find & replace, copy & paste — the AI can do exactly what you would do, only faster and reproducible.
-Handy when you ask: “Undo the last replace — that replaced too much.”
+Undo, redo, search & replace, copy & paste — the AI can do exactly what you would do, only faster and reproducibly.
+Handy if you ask the AI: “Undo the last replace - that replaced too much.”

-So you know what’s under the hood: the tools are organised in 15 categories — from file and JSON operations through validation and every OSCAL lifecycle phase (creation, querying, editing, control management, generation, Pydantic model API), all the way to qFORM forms, Markdown and editor control, template management and GUI control.
-The AI picks the right tools itself — you describe what should happen.
+To make it clear what’s under the hood: The tools are organized into 19 categories — from file and JSON operations to validation and all OSCAL lifecycle phases (creation, query, editing, control management, generation, Pydantic model API, Node CRUD) to network discovery, CVE scanning, compliance dashboard, qFORM forms, Markdown and editor control, template management and GUI control.
+The AI chooses the right tools itself — you describe what should happen.

 22 MCP resources

-AI agents can directly query contextual information, e.g.:
+AI agents can directly query contextual information, such as:

 15 MCP prompts for guided workflows